sunflye/Juice-Shop-Analysis/report.md

   semgrep --config "p/javascript" --json --output Juice-Shop-Analysis/semgrep-js-report2.json ./juice-shop
   ```

-- Review the generated JSON reports in the `Juice-Shop-Analysis` folder to identify and prioritize vulnerabilities for exploitation.
+- Review the generated JSON reports (`semgrep-js-report.json` and `semgrep-js-report2.json`) in the `Juice-Shop-Analysis` folder to identify and prioritize vulnerabilities for exploitation (report are already in the repository).

 ## Vulnerabilities description